micartey/jation/README.md

 }
 ```

-`JationEvents` can be `published` with additional parameters.
+Events can be published with additional parameters.
-In case your method uses them and there is a possiblity, that the parameter is not always defined, you need to annotate the parameter with `@Null`.
+In case your method uses them and there is a possibility, that the parameter is not always defined, you need to annotate the parameter with `@Null`.

 #### Consumer Pattern

 Reflection is slow.
-Some say it is more than 100% slower then normal method invokations.
+Some say it is more than 100% slower than normal method invocations.
 This is the result of the runtime being unable to perform any optimizations.

+> This will be fixed in later versions by utilizing ASM to generate invocation code at runtime to allow the JVM to optimize the calls

 Therefore, it is recommended to use the consumer pattern for performance critical projects.